Symbiosis is the most crucial biological process required in the ecosystem. It is the prime process that instigates evolution.

 - Defence Commensalism

-As per the process, the host, that is the bigger commensal remains unaffected while the smaller commensal gets benefitted in one way or the other.
+As per the process, the host, the bigger commensal, remains unaffected, while the more minor commensal benefits in one way or another.

 - Inquilinism: An interaction where the smaller commensal finds a permanent shelter in the host

-- Metabiosis: It is an interaction where the smaller commensal makes use of the dead animal as host to survive.
+- Metabiosis is an interaction where the smaller commensal uses the dead animal as a host to survive.

-- Phoresy: It is the interaction where small commensal utilizes the larger one for transportation purposes.
+- Phoresy is the interaction where a small commensal utilizes the larger one for transportation.

-The experts always feel that explaining commensalism is difficult as the process of one organism not affected is practically not true.
+The experts always feel that explaining commensalism is difficult as the process of one organism not being affected is practically not actual.
 The host also undergoes morphological adaptation during the interaction.

 Main Differences Between Mutualism and Commensalism

 - The main difference between Mutualism and Commensalism is the process of interaction.
-The Mutualism is a symbiotic process where both the symbionts are benefitted while commensalism is an interactive process where one organism is completely benefitted while the other is not affected at all.
+Mutualism is a symbiotic process where both symbionts are benefitted.
+At the same time, commensalism is an interactive process where one organism ultimately helps while the other is unaffected.

-- The process of interaction for Mutualism is considered ‘Obligatory’ for the mutual obligation the organisms have while the Commensalism is called ‘Non-Obligatory’ interaction.
+- The interaction process for Mutualism is considered ‘Obligatory’ for the organisms’ mutual obligation, while Commensalism is called ‘Non-Obligatory’ interaction.

-- There may be a complete morphological adaptation of the organisms that might happen or give rise to a whole new organism or a species through Mutualism while Commensalism does not give rise to any new species and their morphological adaptation are also limited.
+- A complete morphological adaptation of the organisms might happen or give rise to a whole new organism or a species through Mutualism.
+In contrast, Commensalism does not give rise to any new species, and their morphological adaptation is limited.

 - https://www.srs.fs.usda.gov/pubs/ja/ja_hofstetter002.pdf